Transport in strained graphene: Interplay of Abelian and axial magnetic fields: Introduction

-\emph{Introduction}.~Interplay of Abelian ($B$) and axial ($b$) magnetic fields gives birth to a unique sequence of quantum Hall states and competing length scales of topological defect modes in two-dimensional Dirac materials~\cite{royBb1, royBb2, royBb3}.
+The interplay of Abelian ($B$) and axial ($b$) magnetic fields gives birth to a unique sequence of quantum Hall states and competing length scales of topological defect modes in two-dimensional Dirac materials~\cite{royBb1, royBb2, royBb3}.
 In this regard, a honeycomb membrane of carbon atoms, graphene, constitutes a tabletop platform where such a confluence can be experimentally studied.
-When buckled, the electro-mechanical coupling in a graphene flake produces time-reversal symmetric axial magnetic fields~\cite{crommie2010, manoharan2012, loh2012}.
+When buckled, the electromechanical coupling in a graphene flake produces time-reversal symmetric axial magnetic fields~\cite{crommie2010, manoharan2012, loh2012}.
 Just like its Abelian counterpart, uniform axial magnetic fields produce valley degenerate Landau levels (LLs).
-While the real magnetic field points in the same direction near two inequivalent valleys of the erstwhile hexagonal Brillouin zone (BZ), harboring massless Dirac fermions, its axial cousin points in the opposite direction near the complementary valleys.
+While the time-reversal symmetry (${\mathcal T}$) breaking external real magnetic field (also named here \emph{Abelian}) points in the same direction near two inequivalent valleys of the erstwhile hexagonal Brillouin zone (BZ), harboring massless Dirac fermions, its axial cousin points in the opposite direction near the complementary valleys.
+As the strain-induced internal magnetic field ($b$) couples two flavors of massless Dirac fermions residing near the opposite valleys with opposite signs~\cite{SM}, it is called \emph{axial}~\cite{Peskin2019-so} and it preserves the ${\mathcal T}$ symmetry.
 Therefore, the net effective magnetic fields near two valleys are of different magnitude in the simultaneous presence of Abelian and axial fields.
 Moreover, their directions depend on the relative strengths of these two fields.
 Despite tremendous experimental activities exploring the quantum Hall physics in graphene over the past several years~\cite{novoselov2005, pkim2005, ayoung2012, yacoby2012, elias2013, AFyoung2022}, the confluence of Abelian and axial magnetic fields has gained little experimental attention so far~\cite{linhe2015, Linhe2020}.

-Here we present a comprehensive numerical study of a mesoscopic graphene sample, subject to Abelian and/or axial magnetic fields in multi-terminal arrangements using Kwant~\cite{Groth2014}.
+Here we present a comprehensive numerical study of a mesoscopic graphene sample, subject to Abelian and/or axial magnetic fields in multiterminal arrangements using Kwant~\cite{Groth2014}.
 Specifically, we compute two-terminal conductance ($G$) and transverse Hall conductivity ($\sigma_{xy}$) in four- and six-terminal setups [Fig.~\ref{fig:schematic}].
 Throughout, $G$ and $\sigma_{xy}$ are measured in units of $e^2/h$.
-As the competition between the $B$ and $b$ fields is insensitive to electronic spin (leaving aside the Zeeman coupling of the former), here we consider a system of spinless fermions.
+As the competition between the $B$ and $b$ fields is insensitive to electronic spin (leaving aside the Zeeman coupling of the former), here we consider a collection of spinless fermions.